f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | The openshift cluster requires a manual rebuild to use the latest containers.                            |
 +------------------+----------------------------------------------------------------------------------------------------------+

-The openshift cluster requires a manual rebuild to use the latest containers.
+The Openshift cluster requires a manual rebuild to use the latest containers.

+See the following solution article about expired certificates and how to report which certificates are expired, and how to renew them and rebuild the Openshift cluster.

+`K64001020: Certificates on VELOS blades expire after one year and cause blades and tenants to go offline <https://my.f5.com/manage/s/article/K64001020>`_

 .. code-block:: bash

     velos-1-gsa-2-active# file show log/confd/snmp.log | include openshift
     <INFO> 5-Mar-2024::15:20:13.849 controller-2 confd[581]: snmp snmpv2-trap reqid=220801593 10.255.80.251:162 (TimeTicks sysUpTime=45302)(OBJECT IDENTIFIER snmpTrapOID=openshiftUpgradeNeeded)(OCTET STRING alertSource=controller-2)(INTEGER alertEffect=1)(INTEGER alertSeverity=4)(OCTET STRING alertTimeStamp=2024-03-05 20:20:13.834972950 UTC)(OCTET STRING alertDescription=The openshift cluster requires a manual rebuild to use the latest containers.)

     <INFO> 2-Apr-2024::21:49:23.796 controller-2 confd[579]: snmp snmpv2-trap reqid=968477049 10.255.80.251:162 (TimeTicks sysUpTime=1607910)(OBJECT IDENTIFIER snmpTrapOID=openshiftUpgradeNeeded)(OCTET STRING alertSource=controller-2)(INTEGER alertEffect=1)(INTEGER alertSeverity=4)(OCTET STRING alertTimeStamp=2024-04-03 01:49:23.765813382 UTC)(OCTET STRING alertDescription=The openshift cluster requires a manual rebuild to use the latest containers.)
     velos-1-gsa-2-active#